truenas/documentation/content/Solutions/Optimizations/Security.md

 [Do not use SMB1.]({{< relref "/CORE/CoreSecurityReports/SMB1Advisory.md" >}})

-Do not use *NTLMv1 Auth* with an untrusted network.
+Do not use **NTLMv1 Auth** with an untrusted network.
 This encryption option is insecure and vulnerable.

-When using MacOS to connect to the SMB share, enable *Apple SMB2/3 Protocol Extensions*.
+When using MacOS to connect to the SMB share, enable **Apple SMB2/3 Protocol Extensions**.
 This improves connection stability between the share and the Apple system.

-If you need to add an *Administrators Group*, make sure the group members are correct.
+When an administrators group is required, make sure the group members are correct.
-Members of the administration group have full permissions to modify or delete the share data.
+Administration group members have full permissions to modify or delete the share data.

 During [Share Creation]({{< relref "/CORE/CORETutorials/Sharing/SMB/SMBShare.md" >}}), a *Purpose* can be selected.
 This changes the share configuration with one click.
-For example, when selecting *Private SMB Datasets and Shares* from the list, TrueNAS automatically tunes some settings so the share is set up for private use.
+For example, when selecting **Private SMB Datasets and Shares** from the list, TrueNAS automatically tunes some settings so the share is set up for private use.
-To fully customize the share settings, select *No presets* for the *Purpose*.
+To fully customize the share settings, select **No presets** for the **Purpose**.
-Unless a specific purpose for the share is required, it is recommended to select *Default share parameters* as the *Purpose*.
+Unless a specific purpose for the share is required, it is recommended to select **Default share parameters** as the **Purpose**.

 ### SSH